Aquaveo/TethysDashDocs/docs/source/usage/visualization_tab.rst

 :::
 Map
 :::
 This visualization will allow users to add a map to their dashboards.
-For more information about creating a map, see the :doc:`maps/maps` section
+For more information about creating a map, see the :ref:`maps` section

 Additional Arguments:
    - **Base Map:** A list of available basemaps to use for the map